demuthrc/docker-jdownloader-2/README.md

 **NOTE**: The Docker command provided in this quick start is given as an example and parameters should be adjusted to your need.

-Launch the JDownloader 2 docker container with the following command:
+Launch the Megabasterd docker container with the following command:
 ```
 docker run -d \
-    --name=jdownloader-2 \
+    --name=megabasterd \
     -p 5800:5800 \
-    -v /docker/appdata/jdownloader-2:/config:rw \
+    -v /docker/appdata/megabasterd:/config:rw \
     -v $HOME/Downloads:/output:rw \
-    jlesage/jdownloader-2
+    jlesage/megabasterd
 ```

 Where:
-  - `/docker/appdata/jdownloader-2`: This is where the application stores its configuration, log and any files needing persistency.
+  - `/docker/appdata/megabasterd`: This is where the application stores its configuration, log and any files needing persistency.
   - `$HOME/Downloads`: This is where downloaded files are stored.

-Browse to `http://your-host-ip:5800` to access the JDownloader 2 GUI.
+Browse to `http://your-host-ip:5800` to access the Megabasterd GUI.

 ## Usage

 ```
 docker run [-d] \
-    --name=jdownloader-2 \
+    --name=megabasterd \
     [-e <VARIABLE_NAME>=<VALUE>]... \
     [-v <HOST_DIR>:<CONTAINER_DIR>[:PERMISSIONS]]... \
     [-p <HOST_PORT>:<CONTAINER_PORT>]... \
-    jlesage/jdownloader-2
+    jlesage/megabasterd
 ```
 | Parameter | Description |
 |-----------|-------------|